 The rose of Sharon (Hibiscus syriacus) is best known for its large, highly ornamental flowers, which come in a range of colors.
 This plant is also known as the shrub althea.
 It's hardy in cooler climates than the tropical hibiscus, growing as far north as USDA hardiness zone 5 to zone 9.
 The rose of Sharon grows either as a small tree or a full shrub, reaching up to 12 feet tall and 10 feet wide.

 A popular yard and patio plant, the rose of Sharon is fairly hardy.
 A little pruning and shaping can go a long way toward maximizing the visual appeal of this plant.
 The colorful blooms are pretty on their own, but they also attract pollinators such as bees and hummingbirds.

-Brilliant pink is one of the most popular colors for the rose of sharon.
-For rosy blossoms, select from cultivars such as the 'Ardens', which has double blossoms with pinkish-purple petals.
-Some of the most commonly found varieties are released by the United States National Arboretum (USNA), as part of their extensive breeding efforts, and feature advantages such as a lower rate of seedlings forming around the plants from dropped flowers.
+Brilliant pink is one of the most popular colors for the rose of Sharon.
+For rosy blossoms, select from cultivars such as the 'Ardens,' which has double blossoms with pinkish-purple petals.
+Some of the most commonly found cultivars are those released by the United States National Arboretum (USNA), as part of their extensive breeding efforts, and feature advantages such as a lower rate of seedlings forming around the plants from dropped flowers.

 Purples and Blues

-For a more lavender shade, you can opt for "Coerulis," a semi-double.
-The "Souvenir de Charles Breton" also bears semi-double flowers with a lighter shade of purple and the "Coerulis Plenus" steps things up with double-blooming lavender flowers.
-The "Woodbridge" has single, red-purple flowers that gradually go from dark purple, at the throat, to lighter shades at their edges.
+For a more lavender shade, you can always opt for 'Coerulis,' a semi-double flower.
+The 'Souvenir de Charles Breton' also bears semi-double flowers with a lighter shade of purple and the 'Coerulis Plenus' steps things up with double-blooming lavender flowers.
+The 'Woodbridge' has single, red-purple flowers that gradually go from dark purple, at the throat, to lighter shades at their edges.